-If you like the idea of constantly being thrown into the decision maker’s role, using the case method to navigate real-life business situations, then you may want to consider applying to the University of Virginia’s Darden MBA program.
-Darden is the second-largest case publisher in North America, and because of Darden’s commitment to the case study method, a Darden student will examine over 500 business cases throughout the course of their 2-year Darden MBA studies.
+If you like the idea of constantly being thrown into the decision maker’s role, using the case method to navigate real-life business situations, then you may want to consider applying to University of Virginia’s Darden MBA program.
+Darden is the second-largest case publisher in North America, and because of Darden’s commitment to the case study method, a Darden student will examine over 500 business cases throughout the course of their two-year Darden MBA studies.

-Many applicants will make the mistake of sweating over their one Darden application essay and then carelessly completing the rest of the application form.
+Many applicants will make the mistake of sweating over their two short Darden application essays and then carelessly completing the rest of the application form.
 Darden actually has several short answer sections in its online application that provide applicants more room to demonstrate to the admissions committee that they are a great fit with the Darden program.
 This year, the application offers 20 additional words for applicants’ responses to the short-answer questions, while dividing the long essay into two shorter ones (and cutting 100 words).
 Note that Darden’s application uses text boxes, allowing only the exact allotted number of words and not even one additional one for each reply.

-Applicants who share an example here of contributing to a personal or professional team – during a difficult situation, through a crisis, or just with a specific set of talents or personality traits – will be offering the Admissions Committee the opportunity to truly envision them in a Darden learning team.
+Applicants who share an example here of contributing to a personal or professional team – during a difficult situation, through a crisis, or just with a specific set of insights, talents, or personality traits – will be offering the admissions committee the opportunity to truly envision them in a Darden learning team and classroom.

 What is your short-term, post-MBA career goal and why?
 (150 words)